 Finally, moving to the stomach position, the mattress felt too soft for my body weight.
 My hips went deep in the mattress and I felt that my spine was not aligned well.
 Support was average and I thought the mattress could do a better job here.

 If you share your bed with a partner, the OTTY flex can be a good choice.
 The foam-only construction means that the motion transfer is minimal so you won’t feel too much the unpleasant partner disturbance.
-The edge support is average which is expected from this type of mattresses.
+The edge support is average which is expected from this type of mattress.

 What type of bed to use with this mattress?